cds-snc/notification-api/README.md

 __Problem__ : `E999 SyntaxError: invalid syntax` when running `flake8`

-__Solution__ : Check that you are in your correct virtualenv, with python 3.5 or 3.9
+__Solution__ : Check that you are in your correct virtualenv, with python 3.9

 ---